KevinTheMix/CheatSheets/LINQ.md

 LINQ defines extension methods on two types of objects: IEnumerable&lt;T&gt; or on IQueryable&lt;T&gt; objects.
 Note that whilst both use deferred execution, IEnumerable Query Operators take in delegate Function&lt;&gt; whereas IQueryable Query Operators take in Expressions as parameters.
-The beauty of it is that they both work using similar code because lambda expressions are converted either into delegates or expression trees depending on the context.
+The beauty of it is that they both work using similar code because **lambda expressions are converted either into delegates or expression trees depending on the context**.
+For instance, in this example at <https://benjii.me/2018/01/expression-projection-magic-entity-framework-core/#reusing-projections>, the _Projection_ property is of type `Expression<Func<a,b>>`, but it would compile just as well with the same exact body if its type was changed to simply `Func<a,b>`
 See <https://stackoverflow.com/a/671425> for LINQ internals See <https://stackoverflow.com/a/28513685> for LINQ IEnumerable/IQueryable symmetry